 The room had hitherto been kept darkened, but the blind was now drawn up, and it was light enough; yet Rose still wore a shade over her eyes.
-The window was open, and the soft balmy air of summer's last days | ing to some extent his altered position, he

-Rose turned to her husband as she heard his step, with a smile.
-He had grown used to see in her smile something very sad ; but as the light fell upon her face this evening, there was then an expression which it pained him to see, and the same light showed how terribly she was disfigured by the disease.
-Hitherto, this unsightliness-such a dreadful calamity for Rose and her bright pretty face-had been used by her husband in but now, he could not understand why, alhough he had never seen the disfigurement o plainly, and though her features had never appeared so seamed and unattractive, he yet felt nothing of the repulsion such a change might have been expected to proonce made up his mind that she would die; her.
-She smiled again, but this time her after a time I should be in the way, and be Zarzibar writes (September, 1888) to the and so, although he had resolved to leave lips quivered strangely; then, as had been always reminding you, if it was only by my Marquis of Salisbury: "There is her-had persuaded himself that he was her habit of late, she felt for his hand, press. being there, of these times.
-We should quarentirely tired of her and her associations - | ed it in her own, clasped it to her for an | rel, and Rose would be miserable.
-No; we yet how could he desert the girl, his own instant, then kissed it passionately, and are best apart, and we both feel it.'
+The window was open, and the soft balmy air of summer's last days made pleasant even the confined apartment.
+Rose turned to her husband as ahe heard his step, with a smile.
+He had grown used to see in her smile something very sad; but as the light fell upon her face this evening, there was then an expression which it pained him to see, and the same light showed how terribly she was disfigured by the disease.
+Hitherto, this unsightliness-such a dreadful calamity for Rose and her bright pretty face-had been used by her husband in his attempts to steel himself for his task; but now, he could not understand why, al hough he had never seen the distigurement second time ready to start upon his journey, o plainly, and though her features had never appeared so seamed and unattractive, he yet felt nothing of the repulsion such a change might have been expected to proonce made up his mind that she would die; her.
+She smiled again, but this time her after a time I should be in the way, and be Zarzibar writes (September, 1888) to the and so, aithough he had resolved to leave lips quivered strangely; then, as had been siways reminding you, if it was only by my her-had persuaded himself that he was her habit of late, she felt for his hand, press- being there, of these times.
+We should quarentirely tired of her and her' associations-; d it in her own, clasped it to her for an rel, and Rose would be miserable.
+No; we yet how could be desert the girl, his own instant, then kissed it passionately, and are best apart, and we both feel it.
 In his wife, just as she was dying?
-When she burst into a rain of hysterical tears, striving heart Rodbury was probably pleased at this was gone, there would be no one to see to through her wild sobbing to say something decision.
+When see burst into a rain of hysterical tears, striving heart Rodbury was probably pleased at this was gone, there would be no one to see to through her wild sobbing to say something decision.